 Connected and autonomous vehicles: The emerging legal challenges

 From personal computers to smartphones, we have become accustomed to technology transforming our everyday activities.
 The effects of these changes have been dramatic and far reaching.
-Business models have been disrupted, customers’ behaviour has changed and regulators and law makers have struggled to keep up with the pace of change in relationships and responsibilities among those they regulate.
+Business models have been disrupted, customers’ behaviour has changed and regulators and law makers have struggled to keep up with the pace of change in relationships and responsibilities among those that they regulate.